AsukaCHikaru/blog-v5/contents/blog/4 Years Reflection (blog).md

 # The Code
 Still enjoying coding, and occasional joy of the "a-ha" moment.

 Recently I invest more and more time on high level design before writing first line of code.
-Developing without clear structure is shooting myself in the foot, I learnt that the hard way.
+Developing without clear structure is shooting myself in the foot, I learned that the hard way.

 I applied this to other aspects as well, like the visual design of my blog.
 I used to jump right into Figma after blunt outline of the first idea emerges in my head, bearing the wishful thinking of if I blindly tinker enough I will hit the sweet spot somehow.
 Now I do research after research, asking myself what direction am I aiming, what goal am I pursuing, before committing anything.